 Now that you are more familiar with the risks that are associated with certain refrigerants, take a quick look at your air conditioner and find out what refrigerant it uses.
 If your air conditioner is more than ten years old, there is a high probability it may still be using one of the banned or harmful yet still available refrigerants.
 It may be time to replace your unit with a more updated version.

-At the very least, you’ll want to contact an air conditioning repair professional like Russell Heating & Air to run a system check and ensure that your unit is still functioning safely.
+At the very least, you’ll want to contact an HVAC Pro like Russell Heating & Air to run a system check and ensure that your unit is still functioning safely.